Access to primary health care

 The need for primary health care was estimated using demographic and socioeconomic characteristics of the local population.

-This work shows that, overall, Australian Government-funded Indigenous-specific primary health care services appear to be well positioned relative to the geographic distribution of the Aboriginal and Torres Strait Islander population, and of other GP services.
-But there are several areas where the Indigenous population has potentially limited access to both Indigenous-specific services and GP services in general.
+This work shows that, overall, Australian Government-funded First Nations-specific primary health care services appear to be well positioned relative to the geographic distribution of the First Nations population, and of other GP services.
+However, there are several areas where First Nations people have potentially limited access to both First Nations-specific services and GP services in general.

-Table 6.1: Number of areas with potentially poor access to primary health care services, by state/territory and predominant remoteness classification, 2018
+Table 6.1: SA2s with potentially poor access to primary health care services, 2018

 State/territory |